ViktorGox/ProjectClientOnBoardGitProject/Documents/POA.md

 ## 1. Introduction

-This report contains the Plan of Approach for Team 3.
+This is the POA document for Team 3 in this document w
 ## 2. Background

 [Include relevant information about the project or task at hand.]